-This course is a continuation of Discovering Nursing Process and is designed to strengthen the student's ability to apply the nursing process to common and altered functional health patterns, in order to prevent illness and maintain or regain health.
+This course is a continuation of Foundations of Medical-Surgical Nursing and is designed to strengthen the student's ability to apply the nursing process to common and altered functional health patterns, in order to prevent illness and maintain or regain health.
 This course is designed to cultivate a safe Level 1 nursing student in developing assessment, nursing and communication skills while processing medical surgical nursing information in acute care and community settings.
 The student role as a beginning provider of care, manager of care and member of the nursing profession will be expanded as knowledge and value clarification increases.
 Prerequisite: NADN 1100, NADN 1110, NADN 1115, BIOL 2310, BIOL 231L, PSYC 1010 and ENGL 1510.
 Co-Requisite: NADN 2150, BIOL 2320, BIOL 232L and PSYC 2700.
 Day: Sp.
-Lecture: 4, Lab: 1.5, Clinical: 10.5. • be discussed.
-The nurses' role in drug therapy will be explored.
-The nursing process will be reviewed as a means for assessing, diagnosing, intervening, and evaluating clients' responses to drug administration.
-Individual responses to drug therapy and variables which affect responses will also be explored.
-Prerequisite: NADN 1100, NADN 1110, NADN 1150, BIOL 2310, BIOL 231L, PSYC 1010 and ENGL 1510.
-Co-Requisite: NADN 2120, BIOL 2320, BIOL 232L and PSYC 2700.
-Day: SP.
-Lecture: 3, Lab: 0.
+Lecture: 4, Lab: 1.5, Clinical: 10.5. ♦